-One thing to note about the Show: we go places other shows don’t, because I want us to see life as it is, not as it’s marketed.
+One thing to note about the Productive Flourishing podcast: we go places other shows don’t, because I want us to see life as it is, not as it’s marketed.
 So we’ll occasionally go into topics like depression, suicide, divorce, death, bankruptcy, addictions, and whatever else comes up for people.
 Life is beautiful AND imperfect – appreciating the beauty while navigating the hard is the name of the game.

 To subscribe to this podcast on either iTunes or Stitcher, please use the icons below:

 If you like the podcast, please leave an honest review in iTunes.
 Here’s how to leave a review, plus answers to FAQs.

 Below are the last ten episodes of the Productive Flourishing podcast.
 Want to go deeper into the podcast?
 Click here to see the archives.

 Sharon Rowe is the founder of EcoBags, and an award-winning entrepreneur.
 She joins me this week to talk about what she’s learned in steering her almost 30 year career as an entrepreneur.
 We also discuss what’s different about today’s business landscape, the relationship between your why and your financial metrics, and how important getting going is for getting your business off the ground.